Colorado man pleads guilty to killing pregnant wife, kids

 - Did you vote?
 Now anyone can know

+The Rzucek family watched from a row of chairs, holding hands, as Rourke spoke to reporters but did not speak.
+Rourke said they may decide to testify when Christopher Watts is formally sentenced on Nov.
+19.

+Watts is represented by the Office of the Colorado State Public Defender, which does not comment on pending cases.

-Watts, a former oil and gas worker, was charged in August with killing his pregnant 34-year-old wife and their daughters their home in Frederick, a community in the oil and gas fields north of Denver.
-Police have said Watts drove their bodies to an oil site owned by his former employer.
+Watts, a former oil and gas worker, was charged in August with killing his pregnant wife and their daughters inside their home in Frederick, a community in the oil and gas fields north of Denver.
+Police have said Watts then drove their bodies to an oil site owned by his former employer.

 The girls’ bodies were found submerged in an oil tank, and Shanann Watts’ body was found in a shallow grave.

-According to court documents, a police investigation determined that Watts “was actively involved in an affair with a co-worker.”

 Investigators claimed in the documents that Watts admitted to police that he killed his wife.
-But he said he strangled her in “a rage” when he discovered she had strangled their two daughters after he sought a separation.
+But he told police that he strangled her in “a rage” when he discovered she had strangled their two daughters after he sought a separation.

+Rourke said Tuesday that investigators never believed that Watts was being entirely truthful.

+“The spotlight that he tried to shine on Shanann — falsely, incorrectly and frankly a flat-out lie — has been corrected,” Rourke said.
+“The spotlight shines directly where it belongs: On him.”